vaishyavivek/icefish-explorer/README.md

 Get your Google Drive, Dropbox and Onedrive files in your local PC without actually downloading theme.

+**FreeDesktop.org compliant**

+Allows easy switching from other file-managers pre-existing on xdg-compliant platforms.

 **Cross Platform**

 One File Manager, one UI, constant across all your devices, Linux and Windows supported, macOS port is under development.